Voices For Change: The New AAOM Speaker Series

 The AAOM Speaker Series is part of our ongoing grassroots fundraising campaign supporting our activism, community building, and educational and legislative outreach.
 As a volunteer-run organization, every contribution helps us compensate our speakers and sustain these vital conversations within the adoptee community.

-Whether you are an adoptee, a member of the adoption constellation, or a passionate ally, this series is an opportunity to stay informed, get inspired, and support adoptee-led change.
+Whether you are an adoptee, a member of the adoption constellation, or a passionate ally, this series is an opportunity to stay informed, get inspired, and support conversations advancing truth, identity, and justice for adoptees and families.

 Suggested Donation